Pre-Summer 2012 Core

 For Students Who Started Before Summer 2012

-The GS core requirements provide the foundation for a traditional liberal arts education, assuring that students develop critical skills in writing and quantitative reasoning while exposing them to a range of knowledge and disciplines.
-Flexibility within the GS core allows students to choose from several different departments to fulfill specified core requirements in science, literature, humanities, foreign language, and social sciences, thereby encouraging students to explore new areas of inquiry and develop their intellectual interests.
+The Core provides the foundation for a traditional liberal arts education, assuring that students develop critical skills in writing and quantitative reasoning while exposing them to a range of knowledge and disciplines.
+Flexibility within the Core allows students to choose from several different departments to fulfill specified core requirements in science, literature, humanities, foreign language, and social sciences, thereby encouraging students to explore new areas of inquiry and develop their intellectual interests.

 Continuing GS students who have not met the cultural diversity requirement will have until the start of the Spring 2013 semester to decide whether to opt for the new GS core requirements academic policy (Post-Summer 2012) or complete the existing cultural diversity requirement.